-When a loved one returns back to Allah it is undeniable that we experience a range of emotions under grief, it has felt especially hard and complex to grieve and honour deaths in the era of Covid as we used to perhaps; large gatherings at the mosque for the Janaza prayer, whats app messages sent to groups letting others know of the Janaza and when to attend, to visitors and guest coming to comfort with words of remembrance, Qurans, hugs, stories of the loved one and food.
-Whilst we know that death is guaranteed for us all and is the bridge between this life and the next it does not remove the emotion and we all require comfort.
+When a loved one returns back to Allah, it is undeniable that we experience a range of emotions under grief.
+It has been especially hard and complex to grieve and honour deaths in the era of Covid as we used to: large gatherings at the mosque for the Janaza prayer, WhatsApp messages sent to groups letting others know of the Janaza and when to attend, to visitors and guests coming to comfort with words of remembrance, recitation of the Quran, hugs, stories of the loved one and food.
+Whilst we know death is guaranteed for us all and is the bridge between this life and the next, it does not remove the emotion and we all require comfort.

-The comfort I have found whilst experiencing loss is the comfort Allah grants his words.
-It seems that from the moment the person has returned to Allah there is a prescribed dua or reminder in the Quran that can bring some sukoon.
+The comfort I have found whilst experiencing loss is the comfort Allah grants with His words.
+From the moment the person has returned to Allah, there is a prescribed dua or reminder in the Quran which can bring some sakinah.
 If we just begin with the words often uttered when we hear of the news:

-It reminds us that in their death Allah reminds us that Allah has both decreed this and that we return to our creator.
+It reminds us that their death has been decreed by Allah, and we will all return to our creator.

 May Allah envelope your loved one in mercy and forgiveness.
 Ameen.

-May Allay re-unite us with our loved ones in Jannah.
-Ameen
+May Allah reunite us with our loved ones in Jannah.
+Ameen.

-Transliteration: Inna lillahi wa inna ilayhi raji’un (2:156)
+Transliteration: Inna lillahi wa inna ilayhi raji’un (Qur’an 2:156)

 In Surah Al-Imran we are reminded that Allah is the one who decrees all affairs in our lives and those of our loved ones.